Exposing Minority Students to the Field of Medicine

 III.
 To encourage the mentees to be computer literate

-Cincinnati Children’s Hospital Medical Center has generously made arrangements to donate laptops for our mentees for the next three years.
+The Clare Family Foundation and the Medical Staff of Cincinnati Children’s Hospital have generously made arrangements to donate laptops for our mentees.
 The mentors work with the mentees to develop typing skills in the younger students and to increase computer literacy in the older students.
 These laptops are loaded with helpful games and programs to enhance the educational experience of mentees.

-The UC Med Mentors program is supported by the generous grants and donations from the Dater Foundation, the Rue Family Foundation, Cincinnati Children’s Hospital medical staff, and the UC Medical Student Association.
+The UC Med Mentors program is supported by the generous grants and donations from the Dater Foundation, the Clare Family Foundation, Cincinnati Children’s Hospital medical staff, and the UC Medical Student Association.

 UC medical students can sign up to volunteer as a UC Med Mentor here: Volunteer Signup Form

 For More Information: